Managing federal tax debt: A guide to federal tax relief programs

 • Application Process: To access these programs, taxpayers must gather necessary documentation, verify eligibility, complete required forms, and submit applications correctly to the appropriate IRS office.

-IRS tax relief programs
+Evaluating your IRS tax debt relief options

 Offer in Compromise (OIC)

-Installment Agreements
+Installment Agreement

-Currently Not Collectible (CNC) Status
+Currently Not Collectible (CNC)

 Penalty Abatement